Introducing an expanded formula for influencing return on learning investment (ROLI)

 • Improve support for projects

-• Enhance the design and implementation processes
+• Enhance design and implementation processes

 • Identify inefficiencies that need to be redesigned or eliminated